A Step-by-Step Guide to Getting Started

 Within the application, you may notice that we use the term Cloud Runtime to designate server-side code.
 If youâ€™re familiar with IBM Cloud nomenclature, Cloud Runtime generically refers to anything running on the IBM Cloud and a Cloud Runtime URL equates to a IBM Cloud Route.

 We offer three options for creating Projects.
 If you are interested in learning more about how to develop Swift on the Server, we suggest you start with the BluePic sample app option.
 If you already have an understanding of Swift on the Server, you can create a Kitura Project.
 Kitura is an open sourced light-weight web framework for writing Swift on the server.
 You can learn more about IBMâ€™s Swift-related initiatives by clicking here.
 If you are already creating client or server-side code in Swift on IBM Cloud, create an Empty Project where you can add existing assets.

 To get started, download the Beta version of IBM Cloud Tools for Swift from our site by clicking here.

-Before using the app, you will need to create and sign in to your Bluemix account.
-Bluemix is IBM’s cloud platform where you can host and integrate services.
-If you do not have a Bluemix ID, sign up for one and get started with your free 30-day trial.
+Before using the app, you will need to create and sign in to your IBM Cloud account.
+IBM Cloud provides a platform where you can host and integrate services.
+If you do not have an IBM ID, sign up for one and get started with your free 30-day trial.
 To create an account, click here.
-To learn more about what Bluemix offers, click here.
+To learn more about what IBM Cloud offers, click here.

 3. Start a new Project